-- The KMD-5290E can be configured with an HTML5 compatible web browser from pages served from within the controller. - For information, refer to Configure with Web Pages. - Full configuration and programming of KMDigital controllers is supported starting with TotalControlTM ver.
+^{}The KMD-5290E can be configured with an HTML5 compatible web browser from pages served from within the controller.

+Full configuration and programming of KMDigital controllers is supported starting with TotalControlTM ver.
 4.0.

 TRANSFERRING CONFIGURATION FILES

 The most efficient way to integrate a KMD-5290E into an existing network is to copy the configuation settings from an existing Tier 1 controller on the network.
 The original settings can be saved as a panel file and transferred to the new controller using the Hardware Configuration Manager (HCM) software application.